Cabbie Richards: Cabbie Presents

 Richards hosted and produced Cabbie Presents, a weekly segment which aired Fridays on "Sportscentre" on TSN.
 "Cabbie Presents" offered a light-hearted slice of life look at professional athletes, with a sketch-based format to the segment.

 From 2012 to 2019, Richards also hosted a podcast, "Cabbie Presents: The Podcast", where he interviewed a variety of sports and entertainment stars.

 Departure from TSN

 Cabbie left TSN on September 6, 2019 to pursue other career aspirations.
 Thereafter, he began co-hosting Bleacher Report's B/R Betting Show alongside expert Kelly Stewart.

+Sportsnet

+Richards rejoined Sportsnet, which acquired The Score Television Network back in 2012, as its executive producer of sports betting content in 2021.

 Voice acting

 Richards voiced Zeus and Talbot in the video game, Heavy Metal: Geomatrix.

 Personal life

 Richards grew up in Toronto, Ontario and attended Galt Collegiate Institute in Cambridge, Ontario.
 He attended Ryerson University's Radio and Television Art's (RTA) program for three years, leaving before completing his degree.